MoveOnOrg/votetripling/README_local.md

 * Gmail probably isn't adequate for production scale; you can only send about 100 emails a day.
 * Gmail doesn't consider any apps that send mail using SMTP protocol secure.
 When you try and run the app with a Gmail account you'll get security warnings on that account unless you have enabled what Google calls ["Less Secure Apps"](https://support.google.com/accounts/answer/6010255?hl=en).

-## Background tasks
+## Running scripts async in the background vs. waiting for results

+If config.PROCESS_ASYNC is set to True, the app uses Celery workers, a Redis queue and Flask-mail to manage script jobs and email results in the background.
+If config.PROCESS_ASYNC is set to False, it runs script jobs synchronously and the app waits to deliver the results as linked files.

+Synchronous mode is not recommended for production if you expect lots of large files that take a while ( > 30 seconds) to process.

+If you set config.PROCESS_ASYNC to true, you'll need to run celery and redis (which celery uses to manage its queue)
 * `celery -A celery_worker.celery worker --loglevel=info` will spin up a celery worker for you in a local dev environment.
+[More on celery workers](https://docs.celeryproject.org/en/stable/userguide/workers.html)
 * Run redis in a different terminal window with `redis-server`.

 ## Testing the app frontend

 `pytest` should run all the tests in the `tests` folder.

+## TODO

+ A Docker container would ease of deployment.